lelainep4664/lelainep4664.github.io/_posts/2018-12-21-Flag-Project.md

 * * *

 ## Describe your process.
 One thing I wish I did during this project was ask for more help from my teacher instead of solely trying to figure out the problem by myself.
 I asked one of my peers who had the same Flag as I and asked them how they went about creating the stripes without them giving me the exact code.
 After listening to their process, it was more easier to understand.
 Another thing that brought me the exact colors of the flag was asking how to use the image-structs library in Pyret in order for me to create colors of my own using the exact RGB colors of the United states flag.
 The biggest strategy I used when creating the flag was just defining all of the proportions and then naming them in order to make it easier to use them later.
+There are also incomplete parts of the code where I didn't understand how to code it mainly the stars.
+I tried asking my peers however they also didn't know.

 ## Explain your code.